UMR-CNRM/pyft/doc/Documentation.md

 ## Introduction

-This package contains a python script, pyft\_tool.py, that reads a FORTRAN code, parse it in xml, performs some manipulation, reverts it in FORTRAN and writes it back on disk.
+This package contains two python script, pyft\_tool.py and pyft\_parallel\tool.py, that read FORTRAN codes, parse them in xml, perform some manipulation, revert them in FORTRAN and write them back on disk. pyft\_tool.py performs these tasks on a per file basis whereas pyft\_parallel\tool.py perform the transformations in parallel on all files found in a tree.
 In addition, the package can be used for scripting applicative transformations.

 This package supposes that the original source code is written using UTF-8